trikko/trovatore/README.md

 trovatore -m ends report.pdf
 ```

+> [!WARNING]
-> **Note**: When using shells like zsh (default on macOS), wildcards need to be quoted to prevent shell expansion.
+> When using shells like zsh (default on macOS), wildcards need to be quoted to prevent shell expansion.
 For example:
 > ```bash
 > # This won't work in zsh
 > trovatore re?or*f